KPZ Equation from non-simple variations on open ASEP: Stochastic Regularity Estimates

 \subsection{Stochastic Fundamental Solution}

-The first component to our analysis in this section is to understand the solution to the following integral equation. \begin{notation} Consider any Robin boundary parameters $\mathscr{A}_{\pm} \in \R$.
-Given any arbitrarily small but universal constant $\beta_{\partial} \in \R_{>0}$, we define $\mathscr{Q}_{S,T}^{N}$ as the unique solution to
+The first component to our analysis in this section is to understand the solution to the following integral equation which is effectively the $\mathbf{Z}^{N}$-dynamic in Proposition \ref{prop:MatchCpt} upon forgetting terms therein of interest for our dynamical analysis.
+In particular, relevant terms in the following equation are reminiscent of those appearing in the dynamics of the microscopic Cole-Hopf transform in \cite{DT}. \begin{notation} \fsp Consider any Robin boundary parameters $\mathscr{A}_{\pm} \in \R$.
+Given any arbitrarily small but universal constant $\beta_{\partial} \in \R_{>0}$, we define $\mathbf{Q}^{N}$ as the unique solution to

 where